scorelab/kute/README.md

 ## Installation

-Go to your terminal and execute this command
+1.Go to your terminal and execute this command

 git clone https://github.com/scorelab/kute.git